STOmics/stereo3d/docs/​3D Reconstruction Solution Operational Manual​.md

 ### 3.3.2 **Multiple Tissues on One Chip Scenario Processing**

-Due to small tissue size, multiple sections are mounted on one spatial-temporal chip, or multiple tissues are embedded in one block and then sectioned and mounted, resulting in multiple tissues on one chip.
-For such data, the experimental side needs xxxxxx (to be added later); on the data processing side, it needs to be split into individual tissues before being input into the Stereo3D pipeline for reconstruction.
+Due to small tissue size, multiple sections are mounted on one spatial-temporal chip, or multiple tissues are embedded in one block and then sectioned and mounted, resulting in multiple tissues on one chip. on the data processing side, it needs to be split into individual tissues before being input into the Stereo3D pipeline for reconstruction.
 For data processing, there are manual splitting solutions and automated splitting solutions.

 a.
 Manual Splitting Solution primarily uses the tools StereoMap and SAW.
 For specific operations, please refer to [《Multiple Manual Splitting Solution for One Chip》](https://github.com/STOmics/stereo3d/blob/dev/docs/Multiple%20Manual%20Splitting%20Solution%20for%20One%20Chip.md).